areski/python-nvd3/docs/source/index.rst

     </script>

-This will render in your browser to live graphs!
-To Check out the chart class reference to live JS examples and the possible graphs types supported!
+Check out the class references for dynamic examples and a full list of supported charts!

-Excited?
+Excited !?
 Learn more here:

 .. toctree::
     :maxdepth: 2